 - Oregon: $75,000 Verdict.
 A woman is making a left turn from the center lane of a street to turn into a driveway.
 While she is waiting to execute her turn, another vehicle enters the lane of traffic and collides with her.
 The woman has a neck injury and herniated cervical disc that will require surgery in addition to headaches.
 She settles a claim against the other driver for their $25,000 policy limits, and then brings a claim against her insurer, GEICO, to recover underinsured motorist benefits.
 A jury awards her $75,000.

 - Oregon: $46,903 Verdict.
-A 45-year-old female is a passenger in a vehicle when defendant’s vehicle strikes it in the rear.
+A 45-year-old female is a passenger in a vehicle when the defendant’s vehicle strikes it in the rear.
 The defendant is insured by GEICO and admits liability.
 A jury returns a verdict including $16,903 in economic damages and $30,000 in non-economic damages.

 - Oregon: $25,000 Settlement.
 This is a classic rear-end accident case.
 A man is driving his vehicle on the highway.
-He slows due to traffic, but defendant’s vehicle, traveling behind him, fails to slow and impacts the rear of plaintiff’s vehicle.
+He slows due to traffic, but the defendant’s vehicle, traveling behind him, fails to slow and impacts the rear of the plaintiff’s vehicle.
 The impact pushes the man’s vehicle into the vehicle in front of him, resulting in a knee injury requiring arthroscopic surgery and injuries to his back and shoulders.
 The parties settle with defendant’s insurance company, GEICO, for $25,000.

 Clearly, you cannot determine the value of a GEICO claim in Oregon by finding a case that sounds similar to yours.
 There are too many variables in the works in a personal injury accident case for comparables to have meaning.
 But, taken with other informational weapons, these can help you better understand the likely range of values in a case like yours.
-You can use the Internet to help you get a probably range of the value of your claim.
-But to calculate the true settlement value of your case, your going to need to contact a seasoned car accident lawyer who knows the value of cases like yours.
+You can use the Internet to help you get a probable range of the value of your claim.
+But to calculate the true settlement value of your case, you’re going to need to contact a seasoned car accident lawyer who knows the value of cases like yours.